How to setup x402-enabled endpoints with Monad support

 - Extremely low fees

-These properties make Monad an ideal environment for true micropayments and agent‑to‑agent commerce.
-Payments settle instantly, low cost, and avoid mempool congestion, perfect when many AI agents pay per API call.
+These properties make Monad an ideal environment for true micropayments and agent-to-agent commerce.
+Payments settle instantly at low cost and avoid mempool congestion, perfect when many AI agents pay per API call.

 Core Flow (Direct Payment)